Academic and Instruction Policy

 Graduates are required to complete an exit survey prior to receipt of their diploma or certificate.

-Students graduating from CVCC must enroll in and complete at CVCC a minimum of thirty-five percent (35%) of the semester hours required for their program of study, (credits granted through transfer credit and advanced placement credit processes may not be used to satisfy this requirement).
+Beginning with the Fall 2019 semester, students graduating from CVCC must enroll in and complete at CVCC a minimum of twenty-five percent (25%) of the semester hours required for their program of study, (credits granted through transfer credit and advanced placement credit processes may not be used to satisfy this requirement).
 The final fifteen credit hours of study prior to graduation must be completed at CVCC unless special permission is obtained from the Chief Student Services Officer or designee.

 Catawba Valley Community College offers a graduate guarantee that covers all students who have earned associate degrees at CVCC.
 Catawba Valley Community College guarantees that associate degree graduates will function productively in the areas of critical thinking, problem solving, and communication, and also makes the degree-specific guarantees as outlined in 2.28 Graduate Guarantee Procedure.